 - TransferWise.
-This online transfer company will send your NZ dollars to India and convert them to Rupees within one to four business days.
+This online transfer company will send your NZ dollars to India and convert them to rupees within one to four business days.
 You’ll be charged a bit extra for payments made with credit or debit cards.

 - Western Union.
-One of the most recognised and reputed international money transfer services, Western Union can have money in your recipient’s hands within minutes of the transfer.
+One of the most recognised international money transfer services, Western Union can have money in your recipient’s hands within minutes of the transfer.
 You pay extra for instant delivery, but you also have the option of depositing money directly into a bank account.

 How do I receive money from India in New Zealand?